 Metal roofing is tough and durable as well as lightweight, allowing some homeowners the opportunity to install metal panels of an existing roof and avoid tear-off costs and mess.
 Investing in a metal roof might also mean never having to replace that roof or pay for roof repairs for as long as you own your home!
 If you’re planning on staying in your home for years or even decades to come, a metal roof might be a very sound financial investment.

 Clay tiles are also very durable but heavy and not always suited for older and weaker roofs.
-However, clay offers a natural aesthetic and lots of charm, for added curb appeal.
-Slate also provides great visual appeal although genuine slate tiles are also quite heavy and might require a specialty installer.
+However, clay offers a natural aesthetic and lots of charm for added curb appeal.
+Slate also provides great visual appeal, although genuine slate tiles are also quite heavy and might require a specialty installer.
 Genuine slate might also crack and break more easily than other tiles, making roofing and chimney repairs more difficult overall.

 Synthetic slate is much lighter than genuine stone and offers easier installation.
 Clay, slate, and concrete tiles also reflect heat away from a home, creating a comfortable interior environment.
 These materials are also very fire-resistant, so your home might suffer far less damage in the case of a house fire.

 When deciding on roofing materials, it’s vital to consider any changes you might make to the home or roof over time.
-For instance, if you might want a skylight installation, consider the difficult of cutting through a slate roof versus asphalt shingles.
+For instance, if you might want a skylight installation, consider the difficulty of cutting through a slate roof versus asphalt shingles.
 If you’re eco-conscious, note the ease of recycling roofing materials you’ll have removed during a future roof replacement; asphalt and natural materials such as metal, clay, and slate recycle easily, whereas rubber or plastic roofing might offer far fewer recycling options.

 How much does a new roof installation cost?